 Disadvantages of LED lamps

 1. Limited dimming: Most LED lamps would not work with existing dimmer switches designed for incandescent lamps.
-However, it is important to note that there are models of indoor LED bulbs with additional technical tweaks that give them dimming features.
+However, it is important to note that there are models of indoor LED light bulbs with additional technical tweaks that give them dimming features.
 Of course, installing these dimmable LED bulbs is more complicated and expensive than installing a system of dimmable incandescent lamps.

 2. Heat damage: Operational LED lamps still generate heat.
 In fact, they need good heat management that uses a heat sink to perform well and maximize their rated lifespans.
 Note that one of the disadvantages of LED lamps involves a drop in efficiency and lifespan due to exposure to high temperatures.
 This is due to their solid-stated electric components that are heat-sensitive by default.
 Damaged electric components can also result to further overheating and might ignite a fire.
 Installing and using LED lamps should also come with an evaluation for compatibility, especially for totally and partially closed fixtures.